slager/slager.github.io/index.md

 layout: default
 ---

 Thanks for checking in!
-I'm in the process of moving content here from my [old Wordpress website](https://students.washington.edu/slager).
+Hopefully you'll find what you're looking for in the navigation menu.